Code-Institute-Submissions/email2ify-Calculator_JanResub/README.md

  <p>Navigate to "Settings" and scroll down to "build packs".</p>
 </ul>
 <ul>
-<p>Click "build packs" and then click both "python" and "node.js".
-Please note node.js is needed for the mock terminal and must be BELOW python on the list. they can be clicked and dragged to move.</p>
+<p>Click on "build packs" and then click both "python" and "node.js".
+Node.js is needed for the mock terminal and must be BELOW python on the list and they can be clicked and dragged to move up or down.</p>
 </ul>

 <ul>